-- a. to ensure that the Board comprises members with the appropriate balance of skills and expertise in order to meet the Company's operational and business requirements; - b. to establish a formal and transparent process for the appointment of new Directors; - c. to nominate Directors retiring by rotation for re-election or re-appointment at every Annual General Meeting ("AGM") pursuant to Articles 74, 92 and 93 of the Company's Articles of Association ("Articles"), and Section 153(6) of the Singapore Companies Act, Chapter 50 ("Companies Act"); - d. to assess the Directors' independence and provide its views to the Board for the Board's consideration; - e. where a Director has multiple board representations, to determine if the Director is able to carry out and/or has adequately carried out his duties as a Director of the Company, taking into consideration the Director's number of listed companies board representations and other principal commitments and provide its views to the Board for the Board's consideration; - f. to assess the independence of a Director who has served on the Board beyond nine years from the date of his first appointment annually and provide its views to the Board for the Board's consideration; and - g. to evaluate the Board's and Board Committees' performance and effectiveness, and propose recommendations for improvement, if any.
+- a. to ensure that the Board comprises members with the appropriate balance of skills and expertise in order to meet the Company's operational and business requirements; - b. to establish a formal and transparent process for the appointment of new Directors; - c. to nominate Directors retiring by rotation for re-election or re-appointment at every Annual General Meeting ("AGM") pursuant to Articles 74, 92 and 93 of the Articles, and Section 153(6) of the Singapore Companies Act, Chapter 50 ("Companies Act"); - d. to assess the Directors' independence and provide its views to the Board for the Board's consideration; - e. where a Director has multiple board representations, to determine if the Director is able to carry out and/or has adequately carried out his duties as a Director of the Company, taking into consideration the Director's number of listed companies board representations and other principal commitments and provide its views to the Board for the Board's consideration; - f. to assess the independence of a Director who has served on the Board beyond nine years from the date of his first appointment annually and provide its views to the Board for the Board's consideration; and - g. to evaluate the Board's and Board Committees' performance and effectiveness, and propose recommendations for improvement, if any.

 All Directors subject themselves for re-nomination and re-election at least once every three years, pursuant to the Articles.
 Directors appointed by the Board during the financial year shall only hold office until the next AGM, and thereafter, be eligible for re-election at the AGM.
+Mr Koh Kheng Siong, who has been a Director since July 2007, will retire by rotation and will not seek re-election at the forthcoming AGM.
+The Board and Management wish to record their appreciation for his unstinting dedication, insightful contributions and services.

-The Nominating Committee has recommended the nomination of the Directors retiring by rotation for re-election at the forthcoming AGM.
-Mr Wong Yew Meng will retire by rotation and the Nominating Committee has nominated him for re-election in the forthcoming AGM.
+The Nominating Committee has recommended the nomination of the Director retiring by rotation for re-election at the forthcoming AGM.
+Mr Koh Lee Boon will retire by rotation and the Nominating Committee has nominated him for re-election in the forthcoming AGM.
 The Nominating Committee has also recommended the nomination of Mr Cecil Vivian Richard Wong, Mr Wong Ngit Liong and Mr Goon Kok Loon retiring pursuant to Section 153(6) of the Companies Act for re-appointment.
-In considering the nomination, the Nominating Committee took into account the contribution of the Directors with reference to their attendance and participation at meetings of Board and Board Committees, as well as the proficiency with which they have discharged their responsibilities.
+In considering the nomination, the Nominating Committee took into account the contribution of the Directors with reference to their attendance and participation at meetings of the Board and Board Committees, as well as the proficiency with which they have discharged their responsibilities.